psychoinformatics-de/ipsy-docs/content/pages/how_to_ask.rst

 * Explain what steps you've already done to fix/understand this

-A good rule of thumb is that the amount of effort you put into understanding/solving a problem is the absolute maximum effort that the other person will invest.
+A good rule of thumb is that the amount of effort you put into understanding/solving a problem is the maximum effort that the other person will invest.
 Put more pointedly: if you use the phrase "it doesn't work", you should fully expect no response — as their response-effort precisely matches the effort you've invested into explaining your problem.

 When you are met with the answer, make sure that you are engaged with it — and understand it.
 The goal here is not just to fix your immediate problem.
-It's to also build a body of knowledge and the skill of troubleshooting.
-This all builds to a crucial end-goal: computers should be tools which empower you — rather than inflicted upon you.
+It's to build a body of knowledge and the skill of troubleshooting.
+This all culminates at the end-goal: computers should be tools which empower you — rather than inflicted upon you.

 .. |br| raw:: html